Plain English Writing Training

 It’s clear, direct, uses as few words as needed, and avoids ambiguity, verbiage and complex sentences.
 To communicate successfully and clearly, you don’t need to be Shakespeare.
 But you must have a sincere desire to inform.

-Our plain English workshops are a must for organisations that want their staff to write in plain English.
 And they’re done in person or online using digital training materials, making it easy to join from home or the office.

 Our plain English training is tailored to meet your writers’ needs, which we identify through discussions with you and by studying examples of their writing in advance.
 The workshops are engaging and participative, with practical work, quizzes and group work.